-Syllabus and Policies Language
+Syllabus and Policies for Generative AI

 Generative AI Use Considerations for Students